MohamedAG2002/Socrates/README.md

 That's it.
 All the functions in Socrates are inlined and written in the header file itself.
 There is no need to use CMake, Make, or any other building system to configure Socrates.
 You don't even need to build it.
 It will just live there with the rest of your code.
 So greet it with welcoming arms, please.

 # Example
-Here's a simple example of using Socrates:
+Here's some simple examples of using Socrates:

 ```c++
 #include "socrates.h"